srg-imperial/GrayC/README.md

 ## Description

 The repository contains the sources for the various mutations that GrayC applies.
-The `transformation` folder contains, as sub-directories, the mutations which rely on the Clang AST to carry out the transfomrations.
+The `transformation` folder contains, as sub-directories, the mutations which rely on the Clang AST to carry out the transformations.

 ## Installation